How to Become a Travel Nurse: Your Complete Guide

 Clinical experience can also help you determine which nursing specialty you want to pursue.
 Although your specialty may not require it, you can bolster your career credentials by obtaining one or more nursing certifications.

-There are many certifications to consider.
-For example, you can pursue certification in ostomy care, palliative pediatrics, dialysis, and beyond.
+There are numerous certifications to consider for practically every specialty.
+For example, you can pursue certification in ostomy care, palliative pediatrics, dialysis and beyond.
 Each has its own eligibility requirements.

 6. Choose a Travel Nurse Agency

-When you’re ready, you can start researching travel nurse agencies.
-Compare the options, ensuring you understand the differences in benefits and reimbursements, policies, and support resources.
-If you encounter a travel nurse at your own health care facility, this is an excellent opportunity to ask questions about which agency they work for and whether they recommend it (and why or why not).
+When you’re ready, start researching travel nurse agencies.
+Compare the options, ensuring you understand the differences in benefits and reimbursements, policies and support resources.
+If you encounter a travel nurse at your own health care facility, use this opportunity to ask questions about the agency they work for and whether they recommend it.

 7. Apply to the Agency

-Once you’ve chosen a travel nurse agency and met its travel nursing requirements, you can put your application package together.
-Expect to be asked for documentation proving your credentials.
-You’ll also likely have a remote interview.
+Once you’ve chosen a travel nurse agency and met the requirements, you can put your application package together.
+You can expect to be asked to provide documentation validating your credentials.
+Note that some travel nurses work for multiple agencies to increase the pool of jobs they can choose from.

 8. Select Your First Assignment

-After being accepted to the travel nurse agency, you can begin combing through its database of available assignments.
+Start by looking through the agency’s database of available assignments.
 You can typically search the job listings by geographic location and nursing specialty.
 When perusing the listings, keep in mind that the cost of living is different from one place to another.
-Consider researching the cost of living in a particular location when evaluating whether its salary offer is reasonable.
+Take the time to research the cost of living in a particular location when evaluating whether the salary offer is reasonable.

 9. Ace Your Interview

-Once you select a job and apply for it, your travel nurse agency recruiter (your main point of contact at the agency) will typically make the initial contact with the health care facility and perhaps even set up the appointment.
-Interviews will usually occur by phone or videoconferencing software.
-It’s essential to prepare for your interview just like any other job interview; be ready to start on time, dress professionally, and prepare a list of questions.
+Apply to your selected job.
+Then, your agency recruiter, who is your primary point of contact at the agency, will typically make initial contact with the health care facility and possibly even set up the appointment.
+Interviews typically occur by phone or videoconferencing software.

 10. Sign a Job Contract

-If you meet the travel nursing qualifications and the facility hires you, you’ll receive a contract to review.
-Don’t hesitate to ask your recruiter for clarification if anything in the contract is unclear.
-Be sure to read the entire document before you sign it.
+If you meet the travel nursing requirements and the facility hires you, you’ll receive a contract to review.
+Carefully read the entire document before signing it and ask your recruiter for clarification if anything is unclear.

-All types of RNs are in demand across the U.S. The U.S. Bureau of Labor Statistics (BLS) estimates job growth for RNs to be 6% from 2022 through 2032, faster than average.
-This indicates that health care employers expect to hire about 177,400 new nurses through this period.
+All types of RNs are in demand across the U.S. The U.S. Bureau of Labor Statistics (BLS) doesn’t track employment data for travel nurses specifically, but it does estimate job growth for RNs to be 5% from 2024 through 2034, faster than the national average for all occupations.

 No matter where your career takes you, you can build a firm foundation for the future at Notre Dame.
-Our friendly and knowledgeable admissions counselors are here to guide you through each step of the ABSN admissions process — from eligibility review to application submission.
+Our friendly and knowledgeable admissions advisors are here to guide you through each step of the ABSN admissions process.
+At NDMU, you’ll thrive with our small class sizes, close faculty mentoring and values-based education.